chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ### 2.1)

 Before you start coding, you need to have a *plan* of what needs to be done.
 Focus on your `game.html` page.
-We will later deal with `splash.html` in Assignment 6. **Check the required functionalities of your game listed in Assignment 4 once again**.
+We will deal with `splash.html` in the next assignment. **Check the required functionalities of your game listed in [Assignment HTTP+Design](assignment-http-design.md) once again**.
 Make a list of *all* interactive UI elements you need and their functionality.

+//TODO: update demo game link
 Here is one example item for the [word guesser demo game](demo-code/balloons-game) to help you get started:

 - mouse click on a letter in the `div` element with `id=alphabet`: first, check whether the letter is still available (enabled); if so, check whether the letter occurs in the target string (the hidden word); if yes, reveal the letter, if not, remove a balloon; disable the letter; if the guessed letter was wrong, check wether the game is lost.